 My mother was more interested in the celebration of family love during the month of February than she was in the celebration of romantic love.
 To encourage this focus on family, she started a tradition called Secret Cupid where we drew the name of a family member and secretly surprised him/her with gifts and acts of service during the week leading up to Valentine’s Day.

-The first love letter that I wrote my son was actually not written in February—it was written in April when he was seven months old.
+I wrote my first love letter to my son, Noah, when he was seven months old.
 Noah was a very fussy baby, and for the first year of his life, I had trouble adjusting to being home full-time with him.
 But one day while we were running errands together, I had a “swell moment,” as I like to call it, when my heart about burst out of my chest from the love I have for him.
 I went home and started writing.
 The words of adoration poured out of me as I thought about every little thing that I love about him:

 Sweetest Noah Boy,